Mom's Famous Soft Ginger Cookies

-Soft and sugary ginger cookies full of molasses, spices and brown sugar, these are sure to become a family favorite!
+Soft and sugary ginger cookies full of molasses, spices and brown sugar, these are a family favorite that I've been making for decades!
 Perfect for dunking!
+Printable cookie labels included for gifting.

 This post may contain Amazon or other affiliate links.
 As an Amazon affiliate I earn from qualifying purchases.
 My full disclosure policy can be found here.

-I've been eating these ginger cookies for as long as I can remember!
+I've been munching on these ginger cookies for as long as I can remember!
 My mom always called them gingersnaps, but they are not traditional gingersnaps.
 There's no snap when you take a bit.
 These cookies are puffy, soft cookies, rolled in sugar and baked until they're amazing.
 They're not spicy.
-They're just right...And everyone loves them.
+They're just right...and everyone loves them.

-I love the flavor, they're similar to gingerbread because they do contain some of the same spices, including molasses, but I think they're sweeter.
+Easy to make, these ginger cookies are similar to gingerbread because they do contain some of the same spices, including molasses, but I think they're sweeter.
+Biting into one is a delight...crisp and sugary outside and light and soft inside.
+It's definitely hard to stop at just one!

 Ingredients